SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 #### Utility

 * CCM* Encryption: Provides encryption through mbed TLS framework.

-* Concentrator Support: Code that handles periodically broadcasting a many-to-one-route-request (MTORR) so that the device will act as a concentrator (sink) in the network.

 * Simple Main: Supplies a main() function instead of having to define our own.